-As we've seen, using a new HCM module is rather like sending down a deep-sea diver in a few select spots hoping to find some treasure.
+As shown in Figure 1 on page 7, using a new HCM module is rather like sending down a deep-sea diver in a few select spots hoping to find some treasure.

 But that diver can't see very far.
 They can only stay underwater for a short while, and they remain tethered to the surface for life support.